longyarnz/mario_bros/README.md

 # Hackerbay React Mario Bros.

 ## Intro
 Toad is on a rampage and he is causing a nuisance everywhere.
 It is up to Mario to call him to order.
 Can you restore order in record time?
 Are you up for a challenge?

-The project is hosted [here](https://longyarnz.github.io) on Github.
+Click [__HERE__](https://longyarnz.github.io/mario/index.html) to save the day.

 ## How To Use
 Open the terminal in the project folder and run: